How well do you interview?

-What’s a Phone Screening Interview?
+Prepare for a Phone Screening Interview

 Be prepared to receive a phone interview.
 When you’re on the phone in an interview – stand up!
 This will make you sound better.
 Also, if you can be in front of a mirror, smile as you speak.
 This will help with your tonality – how they perceive your level of interest.

-Have their job description in front of you and tell your PAR stories related to the transferrable skills found in their job description.
+Have their job description in front of you and tell your PAR stories related to the transferable skills found in their job description.
 Focus on their job description and avoid any distractions around you.

 So, you don’t waste your time (or theirs) interviewing for a position you would never accept, pre-screen the caller by asking a few questions.

 Screen the Screener!